Pharoouzy/credit-card-fraud-detection/README.md

 ## Setup Guide

 ### Introduction
-This repository contains scripts and Jupyter Notebook for improving credit card fraud detection using data augumentation to reducing false positives.
+This repository contains scripts and Jupyter Notebooks for improving credit card fraud detection using data augmentation to reducing false positives.
 This guide provides a step-by-step process on how to clone the project, copy the dataset, and start Jupyter Notebook to access the notebooks.
 Additionally, there is an optional section for running Jupyter on Docker.

 ### Prerequisites
 Before setting up the Jupyter notebook, please ensure that you have the following: